Genomics and Next Generation Sequencing

 - Cancer Genomics

-- Analyse the various types of data generated in the field both with command line and web interface such as Galaxy
+- Analyze the various types of data generated in the field, both with command line and web interface, such as Galaxy.

-- Integrate the various type of data to understand the biological implication of the results
+- Integrate the various types of data to understand the biological implications of the results.

 The module is assessed by a combination of a written examination (60%) in the form of short answer questions and a group presentation (40%) during the course of the module.
 There will also be a formative written examination in the form of MCQ during this module.

-- Please note module is only available as part of MSc Bioinformatics and the International Doctoral Training Programme.
+Please note that the module is only available as part of MSc Bioinformatics and the International Doctoral Training Programme.